Redlands Boat Club History

 The RBC managed fourth place in the first Inter Club Log Event we entered in 1976.
 In May 1977 the club took part in the first “May Cruise”, now known as the Inter Club Bay Cruise and is still held in September each year.
 In the same year our first foray into the Strawberry Festival took place and in the parade were six of our club’s boats.
 On 17th December 1977 on the southern side of a local soccer field our Club Pennant was dedicated as this was considered to be our permanent home.
 However, that was not to be our final site for the clubhouse and as the Raby Bay Development gained momentum so did our negotiations which concluded resulting in the present site of our great clubhouse.

-Nineteen (19) Commodores have been elected over the years and they are:-
+Twenty Two (22) Commodores have been elected over the years and they are:-

 - 1975 – 1978 Bruce King